 It was not uncommon for Matthew to allow me to go up to spend time with Kirsty.
 Especially when we came to Cape Town to live.

 When Kirsty’s beloved husband John died after suffering a heart attack, Matt and I drove up.
-Matthew to conduct John’s funeral service and me to stay on with Kirsty and help her with the garage they owned.
+Matthew to conduct John’s funeral service and I to stay with Kirsty and help her with the garage they own.
 I remained with her for two months.
 Sorting out the multitude of business things that one has to do after a death.

 The times spent with Kirsty were always fun, they will live with me forever.